cithukyaw/mysqldumper-shell/README.md

 The simple and quick MySQL database backup program through CLI or Bash.
 It dumps all databases into a directory specified.
 It exports `.sql` file for each database with the file name format of `<db_name>_<YYYYMMDD>.sql`

-## Instruction
+## Instruction (Windows)

 Extract the archive download in a folder.
-Let's say you have `D:\mysqldumper-shell\mysqldumper.bat`,
+Let's say you have `D:\mysqldumper-shell\mysqldumper.bat`.

-- In CLI, change the directory to where `mysqldumper.bat` exists
-- Type and run `mysqldumper`.
+In CLI, change the directory to where `mysqldumper.bat` exists.
+Then, type and run `mysqldumper`.

     D:\mysqldumper-shell> mysqldumper